argonautdev/argonaut-actions/README.md

 ## Example usage

-uses: actions/hello-world-docker-action@v1
+uses: argonautdev/argonaut-actions@0.0.1
 with:
-who-to-greet: 'Mona the Octocat'
+who-to-greet: 'Jason the Argonaut'